adfinis/success-packages/hashicorp-vault-usage.md

 ## Vault UI 1/4

-Userfriendly, not all features are available.
+User friendly, not all features are available.

 ----